Acu-Yoga Exercises for Chakra Healing

 Unifying Heart Chakra

 Fourth Chakra is a bridge that unifies the upper and lower chakras, connecting earth and spirit.
-It relates to our capacity to love, to open up our hearts, and to give to others and to life.
+It relates to our capacity to love, to open up our hearts, to give to others and to life.

 Upper Chakras

-Fifth Chakra regulates sound.
-A person who talks very softly is apt to be more yin.
-A loud and boisterous voice represents a yang condition.
-Within the Fifth Chakra comes the power of communication and self-expression.
 Thus, difficulties in expressing oneself would demonstrate a block in the Fifth Chakra.
 Expressing what you want in life is very important.
 It makes the difference between being insecure and being in control and able to create your life.
 Opening the Fifth Chakra aids in this ability.

 Exercises for the Fifth Chakra open up the points on the neck and stimulate the thyroid gland, which is located in the throat area.
 The thyroid gland is important in regulating the basal metabolism – the amount of energy the body uses when at rest.
 It is also responsible for balancing the endocrine system.
 This is important since our hormones affect the internal organs and ultimately the whole body.